googlemaps/java-on-demand-rides-deliveries-stub-provider/README.md

 existing vehicle, the sample provider will match the vehicle with the trip.

 The `intermediateDestinations` field is optional and it's used to support multi-destination trips.

+The `tripType` field is optional.
+The possible values are `EXCLUSIVE` and `SHARED`.
+In case it is not provided, the provider will default to `EXCLUSIVE`.
 ```
 POST /trip/new
 ```